Arnav-NK/Magma-Complete-Installation-/README.md

 This guide documents the **exact process** to successfully deploy Magma Core, including the Orchestrator (Orc8r), Network Management System (NMS), and Access Gateway (AGW).

-> **Note:** This guide includes specific fixes (such as the Fluentd Ruby Gem patch) and network configurations that are not fully detailed in the official documentation.

 ---

 ## 📋 Prerequisites